Are Dental Procedures Safe During Pregnancy?

 Who Needs Prevenitve Dentistry?

 Preventive dentistry is for anyone interested in protecting their long-term dental and overall health.
-It is a branch of dentistry that focuses on treatments that help keep teeth healthy, such as teeth …
+It is a branch of dentistry that focuses on treatments that help keep teeth healthy, such as teeth cleanings, fluoride treatments, and dental sealants.
+Preventive dentistry also includes simple things that you can do on your own to keep your teeth…

-How a General Dentist May Treat Your Cavity
+How A General Dentist May Treat Your Cavity

 General dentists are the go-to dental professional to see when a cavity arises.
-They are trained and equipped to offer an array of treatment options, all of which restore the tooth so …
+They are trained and equipped to offer an array of treatment options, all of which restore the tooth so that it can be healthy and strong.
+Outlined below are a few ways that a general dentist may treat a cavity.
+Reviewing the following…

-Common Reasons for General Dentistry Tooth Extractions
+Common Reasons For General Dentistry Tooth Extractions

 In general dentistry, having a tooth extracted can be a lifesaver; however, it can also be quite intimidating to the actual patient.
-Thankfully, dentistry has improved over the years, which has resulted …
+Thankfully, dentistry has improved over the years, which has resulted in better technology and less pain when it comes to extractions and other serious procedures.
+A common question that arises when discussing tooth extractions…